-Description Risk level:

 Item is damaged.
-Low

-Tasks Distance of

 Repair.
-Risk score:

-Note

 The chain rubber sleeve is damaged at the top.
-The rubber will start to slip down the chain - Install new bolt approximately 5" from the top to prevent ripping through the rubber.
+The rubber has now slipped down the chain creating a pinch point.
+Repair and Install new bolt approximately 5" from the top to prevent ripping through the rubber.